zhaiduo/syncTagVersion/README.md

 # syncTagVersion
-Synchronize version in package.json according tag version.
+Synchronize version in package.json according to the tag version.